 So what about vacant land?
 Vacant land is subject to the 5% transfer tax if it is classified as “residential”.
 To my understanding, this includes all land except land classified as “resource” or “commercial”.
 Most individuals aren’t buying vacant land classified as commercial, however the “resource” classification is not uncommon.
 On forested lands, there can be a percentage split between “residential” and “resource”.

 There are some exceptions, for example if you plan to move to Nova Scotia within six months.
 You can see full details here.
 Unfortunately, most out-of-province buyers will be dinged with this new tax.
 To give an example of the difference, let’s take the average vacant land sale price from our recent post on Nova Scotia vacant land sales statistics: $72,250.
 There’s a deed transfer tax calculator on wowa.ca.
-So, on that $72,250 purchase, an out of province buyer is paying $4,696.25.
+So, on that $72,250 purchase, an out-of-province buyer is paying $4,696.25.
 A Nova Scotia resident, in contrast, would pay $1,083.75.

 So congratulations to Premier Tim Houston – you’ve chased off a whole class of buyers that were ready and eager to invest in Nova Scotia.
 Many of these buyers are also developers, with an interest in building on vacant land.
 Are they building luxury vacation homes so they can helicopter in on weekends, eat caviar and splash around in the pool?
 No, most that I know are looking to build… wait for it… affordable single-family homes.
 This new housing would then be sold on the market, providing a much-needed boost in the amount of homes available for local buyers.